 Protecting Confidential HR Records with Document Management System

-The confidentiality and security of employee’s private information are prone to most legal issues in the corporate world.
+The confidentiality and security of employees’ private information are prone to most legal issues in the corporate world.
 Such information is ought to be kept safe from any unauthorized access.
 This includes social security numbers, medical information, payment information, payroll accounts, and other information that might require the inclusion of the employee in a protected class.
 It is imperative that these are stored and documented separately from other employee records.
-This helps ensure limited access by third-party individuals that might use the information to put the employees in harm.
+This helps ensure limited access by third-party individuals that might use the information to put the employee to harm.

 Types of confidential HR records